-Set the SP_OCT_USE_SUPP_KEYS parameter to a value of 1.
+Set SP_OCT_USE_SUPP_KEYS parameter

 This parameter directs SharePlex to use the columns set by Oracle's supplemental logging as the key columns when a row is updated or deleted.
 When both supplemental logging and this parameter are set, it ensures that SharePlex can always build a key and that the SharePlex key will match the Oracle key.